JShim-CS/Location_Classification/README.md

 My first CNN project which I did not watch any tutorials on youtube for.
 Moreover, my first CNN model that has a relatively high accuracy than previous projects.

+h5 file too big to upload, even with compression